OpenCTI-Platform/opencti/docs/docs/deployment/authentication.md

 }
 ```

-If you would like to use LDAP groups to automatically associate a role and/or group to users depending of its group.
+If you would like to use LDAP groups to automatically associate LDAP groups and OpenCTI groups/organizations:

 ```json
 "ldap": {